 Council Development Approval is required to keep non-domestic animals.

 Each application will be considered on its merits and no precedent is set by any approval given.
-Enquiries please phone our Environmental Health Team on 8372 5111.
+For enquiries, please contact us on (08) 8372 5111.

 These guidelines may be amended without notice.

 Adelaide Koala and Wildlife Hospital